A Kid Named Cudi: Background

 In 2021, Cudi revealed plans to upload the mixtape on to streaming services in the US.
 The early 2020s saw popular mixtapes from the late 2000s be reissued on platforms such as Spotify and Apple Music, including Cudi's Republic Records label-mates Lil Wayne with No Ceilings (2009) and Nicki Minaj with Beam Me Up Scotty (2009).
 In January 2022, Cudi gave an update on the process citing sample clearance issues.
 On March 9, 2022, during a performance on Encore, the virtual concert app Cudi launched earlier in February, Cudi announced that the mixtape would be coming to streaming platforms “very soon” and would also receive a vinyl release.

 Release

 On July 4, 2022, Cudi announced that the mixtape would be officially issued to streaming services on July 15, just two days shy of the 14th anniversary of its original release.
 Cudi also revealed that he recorded a new intro, and all songs have been remastered.
 On July 10, Cudi revealed the re-issue would feature new cover art.
 Cudi unveiled the new album cover the following day, detailing how "this photo was taken by Mel D. Cole on 9.22.08 in NYC.
 Right before my life changed forever."

 The mixtape was commercially re-released and made available on streaming services for the first time, on the announced date of July 15, with "50 Ways to Make a Record" being the only track omitted from the reissue.
-Cudi revealed that the track, which samples the 1976 Billboard number-one hit single "50 Ways to Leave Your Lover" by American singer Paul Simon, could not be cleared for an official release.
+Cudi revealed that the track could not be cleared for an official release.